 Other reasons infants may develop spastic diplegia include:

 - Rh incompatibility

 - Neonatal infection, such as meningitis

 Spastic Diplegia Treatment

-Most children with cerebral palsy are recommended to partake in physical therapy, but this is especially true for children with spastic diplegia.
+Most children with cerebral palsy are recommended to partake in physical therapy, and this is especially true for children with spastic diplegia.
 Physical therapy can help loosen stiff muscles, promote physical healing and wellness, help with balance and posture issues, build stamina and strength, and much more.

 Spastic Diplegia Prognosis